 As Modular Farms gears up for a new year of innovation, we caught up with CEO Eric Amyot to gain perspective on Smart Cities, the advancing urban farming industry and what Modular Farms has in store for 2018.
 Find out what Eric has to say in this in-depth interview on the future of farming and living.

 What was your first introduction to the idea of a Smart City?

 In all honesty, the idea of a Smart City was introduced to me as a child watching the cartoon show The Jetsons.
-Although the program seemed like science fiction when I was young, it was my first opportunity to explore and imagine life with AI.
-Fast-forward a couple years and I’m realistically thinking about how advancements in robotics, autonomous transport and automatic technology might shape a family's lifestyle and individuals' work habits.
+Although the program seemed like science fiction when I was young, it was my first opportunity to explore and imagine life in the future.
+Fast-forward a couple years and I’m realistically thinking about how advancements in robotics, autonomous transport and artificial intelligence might shape a family's lifestyle and individuals' work habits.
 Imagine only having to work three days a week and having an AI enhanced robot as a maid!?
 Cool, right?

 Who is a thinker or leader that inspires you?